Information about Oregon Domestic Violence Charges & Criminal Defense

 5-30 days jail time or more

-An intensive “Batterer’s Intervention Program,” lasting 48 weeks
+An intensive “Batterer’s Intervention Program,” which usually lasts about 48 weeks (with an absolute minimum of 36 weeks)

 Fees for classes and treatment